Kristina01111000/Drws_site/README.md

 6/21
-Get the Dr W logo on patreon, youtube, GH,
+Get the Dr W logo on patreon,  GH,
 Look for other places that should have 4 element doctor added on GH Add the word document he sent to the get started page Make any changes to the world document that seem good for the site